 Cross breezes cut the surface to a file,

 Floats through a window even now to a tree

 Down in the misting, dim-lit, quiet vale;

 The darkness that plagues the speaker in these moments wearies and his mind starts to settle back down.
-In the next lines the speaker describes how he sees himself and how his emotions change.
+In the next lines, the speaker describes how he sees himself and how his emotions change.
 He knows that he is “like a river / At fall of evening.”
 This is not the ideal time to be outside, and the scene is cold.
-It feels as though the sun has never “lighted it or warmed it” in that moment.
+It feels as though the sun has never “lighted it or warmed it” at that moment.
 Additionally, the breeze blows cold and hard cutting the “surface to a file.”
 This is one way the speaker exists, but there is another that is much lighter.

 He goes on to say that “This heart” of his has a “fraction” which is happy to float outside to a tree.
 Spiritually he takes peace from the transition from the mundane world of his everyday life and into the natural one.
 This is where he can find a “quiet vale” or valley.

 Not like a pewit that returns to wail

 For something it has lost, but like a dove